NicoBrun/ada2017/project/README.md

 To match the works of an artist/author to his corresponding product on amazon, we will extends the metadata dataset with the Amazon product API.
 This way is far easier than any scraping we could do.

+# About our notebook
+This notebook is split in part, which usually load a file at the beggining and save their results to a file at the end.
+This is because many parts take a very long time to run, and were done separately from one another.
+For this reason, we don't recommend you try to run the whole notebook, but you can run individual parts if you like.
+The notebook will need a set of data files to run.
+You can get it on our [google drive](https://drive.google.com/open?id=1e-NfklfQv_KrINQEgP_Hn1mDbrHMLXhL). download the DATA/ folder, and put it in the same directory as the notebook.
+If there's any trouble with the link, you can contact me at quentin.bouvet@epfl.ch.

+Furthermore, in milestone 2, you won't be able to run our code because of missing credentials.
+We apologize for that, but we didn't want to put private credentials on a public github repository.

+Lastly, in milestone 3, parts 3.2 and 3.3 were applied to several files (movies_and_TV and Amazon_Instant_Video, CDs_and_Vinyls), while the code was almost identical.
+For readability of the main projet notebook, we only showed these parts applied to one category.
+This is also the reason why the cells are not run in the main notebook, we actually did the processing in separate notebooks.
+They are available for you to read on the repo :
+ - matching_music is part 3.2 for CDs_and_Vinyls
+ - matching_video is part 3.2 for movies_and_TV and Amazon_Instant_Video
+ - control-subject-matching is part 3.3, and ran on CDs_and_Vinyls, but can run identically on movies_and_TV and Amazon_Instant_Video by changing the file names

 # A list of internal milestones up until project milestone 2
 * Define the useful features *finished 100%*
 * Select the categories of product in Amazon containing works of authors/artists (Amazon has 24 categories of item) *finished 100%*